snazy/cassandra-mesos/cassandra_scalable_storage.md

 In this post we'll show you how deploying Cassandra on Mesos can simplify your life running a Cassandra cluster.
 We will introduce you to Cassandra and Mesos fundamentals and conclude with running some queries and scaling up our Cassandra cluster.

 We will be using [Elastic Mesos](https://elastic.mesosphere.io/) as an easy way to access a Mesos cluster, but the exercises will also work on a [local single node cluster](https://github.com/mesosphere/playa-mesos) (with the exception of the scaling excercise).

+**Disclaimer:** Please be advised that Cassandra on Mesos is a fairly new port.
+It is reasonably well tested, but like any new technology you should put it through its paces and test it for yourself.
+If you have any feature requests or patches feel free to submit [an issue](https://github.com/mesosphere/cassandra-mesos/issues) or [pull request](https://github.com/mesosphere/cassandra-mesos/pulls).

 ## Why Cassandra & Mesos